ml-tooling/ml-workspace/README.md

 ### Visual Studio Code

 [Visual Studio Code](https://github.com/microsoft/vscode) (`Open Tool -> VS Code`) is an open-source lightweight but powerful code editor with built-in support for a variety of languages and a rich ecosystem of extensions.
 It combines the simplicity of a source code editor with powerful developer tooling, like IntelliSense code completion and debugging.
-The workspace integrates VS Code as a web-based application accesible through the browser based on the awesome [code-server](https://github.com/cdr/code-server) project.
+The workspace integrates VS Code as a web-based application accessible through the browser based on the awesome [code-server](https://github.com/cdr/code-server) project.
 It allows you to customize every feature to your liking and install any number of third-party extensions.

 <p align="center"><img src="./docs/images/feature-vs-code.png"/></p>